DROUINRemy/hubble-capella-sample/README.md

 The HUBBLE Space Telescope (HST) is a Cassegrain reflector telescope.
 Orbiting above the earth, HST elaborates a clear view of the universe free from the blurring and absorbing effects of the atmosphere.

-OVerview is available on [OBEO Site](https://blog.obeosoft.com/applying-nasa-systems-engineering-handbook-with-capella)
+Overview is available on [OBEO Site](https://blog.obeosoft.com/applying-nasa-systems-engineering-handbook-with-capella)

 This model is an example, based on public information available, in order to illustrate the journey throughout Capella.